pymupdf/PyMuPDF-Optional-Material/docs/shape.rst

       .. image:: img-even-odd.png

+      .. note:: For each pixel in a drawing the following will happen:

+         1. Rule **"even-odd"** counts, how many areas are overlapping at a pixel.
+If this count is **odd** the pixel is regarded **inside**, if it is **even**, the pixel is **outside**.

-      .. note:: Method **"even-odd"** counts the number of overlaps of areas.
-Pixels in areas overlapping an odd number of times are regarded **inside**, otherwise **outside**.
-In contrast, the default method **"nonzero winding"** also looks at the area orientation: it counts ``+1`` if an area is drawn counter-clockwise and ``-1`` else.
-If the result is zero, the pixel is regarded **outside**, otherwise **inside**.
+         2. Default rule **"nonzero winding"** also looks at the orientation of overlapping areas: it **adds 1** if an area is drawn anit-clockwise and it **subtracts 1** for clockwise areas.
+If the result is zero, the pixel is regarded **outside**, pixels with a non-zero count are **inside**.

          In the top two shapes, three circles are drawn in standard manner (anti-clockwise, look at the arrows).
 The lower two shapes contain one (top-left) circle drawn clockwise.
 As can be seen, area orientation is irrelevant for the even-odd rule.

    .. index::
       pair: overlay; Shape.commit args